microsoftgraph/msgraph-sdk-javascript/.github/pull_request_template.md

 Thanks for submitting a pull request!
 Please provide enough information so that others can review your pull request.

+**NOTE: PR's will be accepted only in case of appropriate information is provided below**

 ## Summary

 <!-- Summary of the PR -->